abgros/enquote/README.md

 3. Click "Load unpacked" and select this folder

 **Firefox:**
-1. Copy the contents of `manifest-firefox.json` into `manifest.json`
+1. Copy the contents of `manifest-firefox.json` into `manifest.json` within this folder
 2. Go to `about:debugging` -> "This Firefox"
-3. Click "Load Temporary Add-on"
+3. Click "Load Temporary Add-on..."
 4. Select `manifest.json`

 ## Compilation steps